mfelleisen/Santorini/Code/README.md

 - [x] MISTAKE: action per turn for communication belongs into common ontology

 ### refactorings
-- [ ] check actions, not individuals moves in Admin
+- [x] check actions, not individuals moves in Admin
+  - [ ] simplify the define-board syntax so that (list 2 "x") can be specified as 2x
 - [x] re-arrange check-build so that it takes the existing board/token/move/build-plan
 - [ ] can we hide tokens completely?